 802.11ac Wi-Fi technology standard addresses challenges that apply tremendous stress on the Wi-Fi network - high density environments, BYOD proliferation and bandwidth intensive applications such as video streaming - by delivering Gigabit speeds.
 This is achieved with 802.11ac Wi-Fi standard by building on technologies such as MIMO, beamforming, channel bonding and many more that were first introduced in 802.11n.

-The newly adopted 802.11ac standard is the first Wi-Fi standard to provide gigabit performance.
-Using the Wi-Fi technology concepts pioneered with 802.11n, the 802.11ac Wi-Fi standard increases the maximum data rate from 600Mbps to 1300Mbps and eventually to 6.93Gbps.
+The newly adopted 802.11ac standard is the first Wi-Fi standard to provide gigabit performance, increasing the maximum data rate from 600Mbps to 1300Mbps and eventually to 6.93Gbps.

-While the most obvious result of these 802.11ac standard higher rates is faster data transfers for individual users, the biggest benefit to network managers may be the ability to handle a higher number of devices without unacceptable degradations in performance.
-Given the fact that more and more users are not only accessing the Wi-Fi network, but doing so with multiple devices (phones, tablets, and other “smart” devices), upgrading AP’s to 802.11ac Wi-Fi technology standard can provide welcome relief at reasonable cost.
-The cumulative benefit of the 802.11ac Wi-Fi standard features will enable Wi-Fi solutions to meet today’s demand for high capacity and high quality mobile real-time applications such as video and voice.
+While the most obvious result of these higher rates is faster data transfers for individual users, the biggest benefit to network managers may be the ability to handle a higher number of devices without unacceptable degradation in performance.
+Given the fact that more and more users are not only accessing the Wi-Fi network, but doing so with multiple devices (phones, tablets, and other “smart” devices), upgrading AP’s to new Wi-Fi technology standards can provide welcome relief at reasonable cost.
+The cumulative benefit of the new Wi-Fi standard features will enable Wi-Fi solutions to meet today’s demand for high capacity and high quality mobile real-time applications such as video and voice.

 802.11ac Wi-Fi technology standard achieves its raw speed increase in multiple ways:

 - More channel bonding, increased from the maximum of 40MHz in 802.11n, and now up to 80 and soon 160MHz